ux-studies/summer-2021/studies/study-0/tasks/task-5/README.md

 1. Create a namespace to house the guestbook application.
 2. Create the guestbook application in that namespace.
-3. Once all the deployments are running, view the logs for a single pod and write down the magic key found in the logs.
+3. Wait until all the deployments are running.
+4. View the logs for a single pod and write down the magic key found in the logs.
-4. Delete the guestbook application and wait until the task terminates.
+5. Delete the guestbook application and wait until the task terminates.